 The data view supports the following data sources:

-- Context: in the case of an entity, the data view gets its object from the microflow or page that is opening the page.
+- Entity (path): in the case of an entity, the data view gets its object from the microflow or page that is “calling” the page.
 The context needs to supply this object when opening the page.
 If the data view is nested inside another data widget, you can specify an entity path that starts in the context object and follows one or more associations.

 - Microflow: the data view object is determined by the result of calling the specified microflow.
 The microflow can take objects in the context as parameter and needs to return a single object.